istio/istio/tests/integration/README.md

 ## Environments

 The test binaries run in a Kubernetes cluster, but the test logic runs in the test binary.
-To specify the Kubernetes
-environment:

 ```console
 $ go test ./... -p 1